-'Endocrine disruptor' is the term given to certain chemicals which allegedly act as, or interfere with, human hormones in the body and lead to harmful effects.
+'Endocrine disruptor' is the term given to certain chemicals which interfere with hormones and lead to harmful effects in humans or the environment.

 Many so-called endocrine disruptors (actually, endocrine mimics) are abundant in nature.
 We ingest them in the food we eat in concentrations many million times greater than used in cosmetics and personal care products.
 Endocrine mimics include phytoestrogens – the oestrogen-like compounds found in plants.
 We eat these in foods such as cabbage, soya beans and Brussels sprouts.
 No adverse health effects have been associated with these dietary exposures.